futursolo/sketchbook/docs/language.rst

 Inheritance
 ===========
 Inherit from other sketches.
-When a sketch with an :code:`inherit` statement is being drawn, the :class:`.SketchFinder` will find the parent sketch.
+When a sketch with an :code:`inherit` statement is being drawn, a subclass of :class:`.BaseSketchFinder` will find the parent sketch.
 The parent sketch will then being drawn with :code:`.SketchRuntime.body` set to the output of the original sketch.
 The blocks of the parent sketch will be replaced with the ones in the child sketch.